Multihomogenous Nonnegative Polynomials and Sums of Squares: Introduction

-Artin and Schrier solved Hilbert's \nth{17} Problem affirmatively around 1927 \cite{Artin}.
+Artin and Schreier solved Hilbert's \nth{17} Problem affirmatively around 1927 \cite{Artin}.
 However there is no known efficient and general algorithm for finding the asserted collection of rational functions for a given input $p$.

 Despite the computational hardness of finding a representation as a sum of squares of rational functions, obtaining a representation as a sum of squares of {\em polynomials} (when possible) can be done efficiently via {\em semidefinite programming} (see, e.g., \cite{parrilo}).
-This connection to semidefinite programming (which has been used quite successfully in electrical engineering and optimization) strongly motivates a classification of which $(n,k)$ have membership in $\sq_{n,2k}$ occuring with high probability, relative to some natural probability measure $\mu$ on $\pos_{n,2k}$.
+This connection to complexity theory strongly motivates a better understanding of the limits of semidefinite programing approach to polynomial optimization.
+In this respect, we should note that for many problems of interest in algebraic geometry, forms with a special structure (e.g., sparse polynomials) behave differently than generic forms of degree $2d$.
+So, we would like to study limits of sums of squares method in a more adaptive way that incorporates sparsity patterns.